Coding Aperitivo

 • Samson Tan (AWS AI Research & Education): “Towards Sociolinguistically-Inclusive NLP: An Adversarial Approach”

-Pour the ingredients into a mixing glass with ice and stir until the glass feels very cold.
-Strain into a glass with a (very) large ice cube and a twist of orange (and rub the glass rim with it).
+Pour the ingredients into a mixing glass with some ice and stir until the glass feels very cold.
+Strain into a glass with a large ice cube (the larger the better: it will melt more slowly) and a twist of orange or lemon peel (and rub the glass rim with it).
+Enjoy!